hikettei/cl-waffe/Readme.md

 ## cl-waffe as a matrix operation library

-Speaking of the former, cl-waffe aimed to wrap the existing Common Lisp matrix operation libraries with Numpy/PyTorch like APIs.
-And reduce overheads between cl-waffe and these libraries.
+For the first purpose, cl-waffe aims to wrap existing Common Lisp matrix operation libraries with Numpy/PyTorch like APIs, reducing overheads between cl-waffe and these libraries.

 So, If you are considering contributing to cl-waffe in terms of boosting its performance, the first thing you should do is **to contribute libraries cl-waffe uses**, especially, [mgl-mat](https://github.com/melisgl/mgl-mat).